cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * `byte(int: Unsigned) -> Byte` returns the representation of `int` as a byte.
   The value of `int` MUST be in range `[0,256)`.

+* `I2OSP` and `OS2IP` from {{!RFC8017}}, which are used, respectively, to
+  convert a byte string to a non-negative integer and to convert a non-negative integer to a byte string.

 # Overview

 In a VDAF-based private measurement system, we distinguish three types of